A detailed look at the PUSD budget

 Here is a breakdown of PUSD’s budget (actuals and projected) and funding sources.
 A full accounting, including presentations to the board, can be found on the PUSD website.

-How does this affect fundraising?
+How does the budget affect fundraising?

 School funding can be confusing and frustrating.
 Here are some of the funding questions we are frequently asked.
 If you don’t see your question, reach out to us at 510-653-1816 or via email at info@piedmontedfoundation.org.

-Why doesn't government funding meet our needs?
+Does the Government funding meet our needs?

-Why does PUSD outspend revenue?
+Why does PUSD outspend government funding?

 Many things that parents and guardians consider essential services would not be affordable without community contributions.
 This includes a low student-to-staff ratio, integration of visual and performing arts, staffed libraries at each school, technology, a broad selection of AP and elective classes, and more.
 Piedmont parents and the school district agree that these areas are a priority and work together to keep them in our schools.